Casa Batlló Magic Nights.

 BAM Festival

 For over 20 years, the Barcelona Acció Musical (BAM Festival) has hosted an eclectic mix of world, indie, electronic, pop, rock and every genre of music in between.
 Each year, this iconic event coincides with La Mercè, Barcelona’s citywide festival held at the end of September, which sees the city come alive with music and performances throughout the weekend.
 Held at various open-air locations across the city such as Plaça dels Àngels, Plaça Reial and the Antiga Fàbrica Estrella Damm, the festival features live music from local and international talent.
-Dates and program line up to be announced on the festival website.
+Program line up to be announced on the festival website. barcelona.cat/lamerce/en/bam